bll744958765/SAM/README.md

 ## Visualisation
 The Figure folder contains all the data and code required for plotting the figures in the manuscript.
 Specifically:

-generation data.ipynb includes the code for generating and visualizing the synthetic dataset (used in Figure 1).

-Figure(1).ipynb is used to generate all other figures.

 All necessary datasets for plotting are also provided in this folder.
+Figure code.ipynb include all code for plotting the figures

 If you need to regenerate raw data for specific figures, you can execute the corresponding scripts: